TheConfusedlol/RobloxServerJoinerMk2/README.md

 ## Installation:
-Open your terminal and move to the directory you wish to install this tool and clone this repo: git clone https://github.com/TheConfusedlol/RobloxServerJoinerMk2.git

-Then cd into the installed directory and run pip install -r requirements.txt
+Open your terminal and move to the directory you wish to install this tool and clone this repo: git clone https://github.com/TheConfusedlol/RobloxServerJoinerMk2.git if you have an error trying to run `pip install git` Then cd into the installed directory and run pip install -r requirements.txt

 # Finding the roblox cookie